winsor-tse/MinecraftModdingFiles/README.md

 Find the folder called mods.
 If there isnt one, right click to create a new folder and name it mods.

-Drag and drop your mod jar file into this folder.
+Drag and drop your the mod jar into this folder.

 ![image](https://user-images.githubusercontent.com/89112285/139520508-c5002ffa-978e-428f-9d1c-77105ad4b1de.png)